dmenager/HEMS/README.md

 * Computational implementation of this theory that enables constructing event memory-enabled intelligent agents;
 * Modeling and demonstrating the full range of event memory phenomena inlcuding: sucessful remembering, misremembering, and confabulation;
 * Novel rule-based representation for compactly storing probability distributions to enable efficient state estimation under various partial observability conditions; and
-* Probabilistic program DSL for specifying Bayesian networks using an easy-to-read notation based on node declarations and edge statements.
+* Declarative DSL for specifying Bayesian networks using an easy-to-read notation based on node definitions and edge statements.

 Further details on the system's theoretical claims and technical details may be found in the /papers directory.